karinevilleneuve/R-studio-Server/README.md

-Step by step to help you download R and R Studio on Ubuntu server 18 and over using the command line.
+Step by step to help you download R and R Studio on Ubuntu server 18 using the command line

 # Install R base

-You need to add this line in your **/etc/apt/sources.list** file.
+You need to add this line in your **/etc/apt/sources.list** file

 ```{bash, eval=FALSE,}
 deb https://cloud.r-project.org/bin/linux/ubuntu bionic-cran40/